LeaVerou/lea.verou.me/blog/2024/sentiment-chips/index.md

-I had expected pushback due to the engineering effort needed, but folks also had other concerns: that users would find things appearing on hover distracting and feel "ambushed", that the UI was too "weird", and that users would not discover the 1-click interaction and use it as a two-step process anyway.
+I had expected pushback due to the engineering effort needed, but folks also had other concerns: that users would find things appearing on hover distracting and feel "ambushed", that the UI was too "weird", that users would not discover the 1-click interaction and use it as a two-step process anyway, and that response rate would be low because these chips were not visible upfront.

-#### Mini-feature questions
+### Mini-feature questions: Sentiment Chips + Checkboxes?

-Around the same time I had a relevant realization: we don’t actually need to know *both* awareness and usage for all features.
+Around the same time as designing sentiment chips, I had a relevant realization:
+**we don’t actually need to know _both_ awareness and usage for all features**.

 For old, widely supported features, awareness doesn’t matter, because even when it’s low, it has plateaued.
 And for features that are so new they have not yet been implemented in browsers, usage is largely meaningless.
-If we don’t need all three options, experience can be expressed with a checkbox.
+For these cases, each feature only has two states, and thus experience can be expressed with a checkbox!
-This insights plus sentiment chips would allow us to introduce a new question type that merges multiple feature questions in one!
+This would allow us to combine questions about multiple features in one, and we could still use sentiment chips, albeit a little differently:

 <figure>
 	<video src="videos/minifeature-desktop.mp4" loop muted loading="lazy" autoplay style="flex: 2.75"></video>